msa-em/nanocartography/01_introduction.md

 [^1]: Desktop Microscopist is a trademark of Desktop Microscopist

-There is a need for increased speed and efficiency in electron microscopy due to a wider field of materials being analyzed, an increasing amount of analytical techniques being developed, higher capital costs associated with purchasing newer instrumentation, and decreased sources of funding {cite:p}`maia2018haves`.
+There is a need for increased speed and efficiency in electron microscopy due to a wider field of materials being analyzed.
+With an increasing amount of analytical techniques being developed, higher capital costs associated with purchasing newer instrumentation, and decreased sources of funding it is imperative that all researchers have the opportunity to conduct the best research {cite:p}`maia2018haves`.
 Current generation spectrometers can be as costly as the base microscope itself.
 With the revolution of aberration correction advancing resolution to the picometer scale {cite:p}`yankovich2014picometre`, the inclusion of a corrector,